 1. Top Hat (1935)

 Two words: practically perfect.
 It’s witty and charming, and the Irving Berlin score is so lovely.
 Even the opening credits are great.
 And then there are the Art Deco sets!
 Just breathtaking.
 One thing I have always loved about this film is the number “Isn’t it a Lovely Day (To Be Caught in the Rain)?”
 Ginger is seduced not in a glittering gown but in her jodhpurs, as she dances alongside Fred and keeps up step for step, even adding in a few fancy ones of her own.
 If it wasn’t clear before, it is now: this is a pairing of equals.
-And I could never forgot the absolute beauty of “Cheek to Cheek,” or Fred’s sophisticated yet irreverent solos “No Strings” and “Top Hat, White Tie, and Tails.”
+And I could never forget the absolute beauty of “Cheek to Cheek,” or Fred’s sophisticated yet irreverent solos “No Strings” and “Top Hat, White Tie, and Tails.”
 Truly, this is heaven.

 Michaela Owens is thrilled to be the editor of A Place for Film.
 An IU graduate with a BA in Communication and Culture, she is pursuing an MA in Cinema and Media Studies and has also been a volunteer usher at IU Cinema since 2016.
 She never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and she likes to believe she is an expert on Katharine Hepburn.